 Create a resume and cover letter that speaks to your ability to meet or exceed the needs of the hiring manager and you’ll land at the top of pile of applicants that they want to learn more about.

-It sounds like a lot of work and, I’m not going to lie, it can be.
+It sounds like a lot of work and, I’m not going to lie, it can be – especially in the early stages of a job search.

-But once you get used to creating resumes and cover letters that address the qualifications and job description for each position, your applications will improve dramatically.
+Once you get used to creating resumes and cover letters that address the qualifications and job descriptions for each position, your applications will improve dramatically.

 Make it easy

-Take a look at the qualifications for the job and search out the job description to see what seemed really important about that job.
+Take a look at the qualifications for the job and the job description to determine what is really important about that job.

-I like to select 4–5 bullet points from my own professional experience that matched up with qualifications of the job (right below the resume header with your name and contact information and above your education and experience).
+I like to select 3–5 bullet points from my own professional experience that match up with qualifications and/or description from the job posting and highlight them right at the top of my resume (underneath the header!).

 I call this “Summary of Qualifications.”

-Instead of sifting through my resume for what they’re looking for, I help my clients show the hiring manager right away that they have what the position requires.
+Instead of sifting through my resume for what they’re looking for, I show the hiring manager right away that I have what they are looking for.

 Try it and see for yourself!